roboplc/roboplc/README.md

 Note: the asynchronous components use `parking_lot_rt` locking only.

-By default, the crate (both the server and the client modules) uses [parking_lot](https://crates.io/crates/parking_lot) for locking.
+By default, the crate uses [parking_lot](https://crates.io/crates/parking_lot) for locking.
 For real-time applications, the following features are available:

 * `locking-rt` - use [parking_lot_rt](https://crates.io/crates/parking_lot_rt)
   crate which is a spin-free fork of parking_lot.